DIY PA | Tannoy

-As installation contractors of PA / Tannoy and Background Music (BGM) systems, we have a wide range of experience against all types of commercial environments and customer installations.
-We consider many smaller, basic and traditional Public Address (PA) / 'Tannoy' and / or Background Music (BGM) applications to be DIY capable by electrically knowledgeable tradesman and end user customers.
+As installation contractors of commercial PA / 'Tannoy' and Background Music (BGM) systems, we have a wide range of knowledge and experience against all types of commercial environments and customer installations.
+We would consider many smaller, basic and traditional Public Address (PA) / 'Tannoy' and / or Background Music (BGM) applications to be DIY capable by electrically knowledgeable tradesman and end user customers.

-Note: Use as a guide only traditionally commercial audio applications - assumes basic technical knowledge.
+Note: Please use as a guide only for traditional commercial audio applications - assumes basic electrical / technical knowledge.

 What audio application do I want from my system?

-Your amplifier will provide the basis of power delivery from the system inputs, and out to the speakers.
+Your amplifier/s will provide the basis of audio 'power' delivery from the system input/s, and out to the speakers.
 In 'size' terms, amplifiers are sold with a power rating, specified in watts.
-You should correlate the power requirements of the amplifier directly to the power demands of the speakers which are also specified in watts.
+Generally speaking, you should correlate the power requirements of the amplifier directly to the power demands of the speakers which are also specified in watts.

-TIP: To avoid loading stress to the amplifier and to ensure product longevity, allow for a margin of 'headroom' capacity when specifying your amplifier size.
+TIP: To avoid overload and stress to the amplifier and to ensure product longevity, allow for a margin of 'headroom' capacity when specifying your amplifier size.
 Always refer to specific manufacturer requirements.
-Our advice is to allow for at least 25% headroom capacity for voice PA / announcement applications and at least 50% for BGM / radio applications.
+Our advice is to allow for at least 20% headroom capacity for voice PA / announcement applications and at least 30% for BGM / radio applications.

-Your application requirements will likely dictate your inputs (eg. if your system only requires voice announcements, then you are likely to want a microphone/s).
+Your audio application requirements will likely dictate your inputs (eg. if your pa / tannoy system only requires voice announcements, then you are likely to want a microphone/s).
 If your application is for BGM or Radio, then you will need to consider input capability of the mixer / amplifier as well as the associated input source (ie. radio tuner, music player).
 You can of course combine these applications.

 How many speakers do I need?

 The most frequently asked question we receive.
-Every project is different, all will have their specific requirements and challenges.
+Every installation and project is different, all will have their specific requirements and challenges.

 - Assess the environmental impact and acoustic challenges (eg. ambient noise levels, scale and volume spaces, construction and ceiling heights).

-- Is the application background music or radio? (these applications generally require a higher density of speakers).
+- Is the application background music or radio? (these applications generally require a higher density of speakers, as discussed).